 There are more streaming video services today than TV stations I could watch as a kid.
-I lived between Phoenix and Tucson, Arizona and I could watch stations from both.
-It still added up to 10, which included one UHF station (the rest were VHF).
+I lived between Phoenix and Tucson, Arizona and I could watch TV stations from both.
+It still added up to only 10, which included one UHF station (the rest were VHF).

 The streaming video providers charge too much for too little.
 If you want to watch Game of Thrones, you have to subscribe to HBO Now.
 If you want to watch Star Trek: Discovery, you have to subscribe to CBS All Access.
 You may not be interested in anything else either service has to offer.
 I won’t subscribe to any premium service for that very reason.